How to make foundation look better? The answer lies beneath the surface. As summer approaches, Melanie Morris has some extra-beneficial solutions.

 PEEL TO REVEAL

 A more thorough option for gleaming, exfoliated skin, with a more even tone is through regular salon facial peels.
 My current favourite is the Skeyndor Pro Timeless Derma Peel, €99 for 45 minutes at Edvard & Pink, Dundrum Town Centre, Dublin 14.
 It combines glycolic, lactic and mandelic acids in a highly effective, but ever-so-gentle treatment that results in glowing, youthful skin, yet eliminates downtime, which means no tomato-red face afterwards, and no subsequent skin flaking (both trademarks of previous generation peels).
-A perfect midweek lunchtime fix before a weekend of special occasions when great, lasting make-up will really matter.

 More and more women are finding that fine, “peach fuzz” facial hair is causing their complexion to look dull under make-up.
 The 21st century solution is dermaplaning, €80 from Kerry Hanaphy, 27 South William Street, Dublin 2.
 Dermaplaning is where the epidermis (outer layer of skin) is swiped with a fine, sharp blade to remove face fluff before a hydrating hyaluronic serum is applied to plump and feed fine lines.
 The perfect scene-setter for fabulous foundation.